-- (1) Fees may be paid in cash at the time they are earned, or deferred, at the election of the director.
-Non-management directors may irrevocably elect deferral into an interest-bearing cash account or into the ITT Stock Fund, which is a tracking fund that invests in Company stock. - (2) Awards are made in RSUs and they reflect a grant date fair value computed in accordance with GAAP.
-The grant date fair value of the RSUs granted on May 11, 2016, the date of our 2016 annual meeting, was \$100,014.
-The closing price of ITT stock on that date was \$34.97.
+Fees may be paid in cash at the time they are earned, or deferred, at the election of the director.
+Non-management directors may irrevocably elect deferral into an interestbearing cash account or into the ITT Stock Fund, which is a tracking fund that invests in Company stock.
+Awards are made in RSUs and they reflect a grant date fair value computed in accordance with GAAP.
+The grant date fair value of the RSUs granted on May 10, 2017, the

+(2) Awards are made in RSUs and they reflect a grant date fair value computed in accordance with GAAP.
+The grant date fair value of the RSUs granted on May 10, 2017, the date of our 2017 Annual Meeting, was \$100,038.
+The closing price of ITT stock on that date was \$41.70.
 The equity component of the non-management director compensation program was increased from \$90,000 to \$100,000 in May 2016 after a review by Pay Governance of market comparison data.
-Non-management director compensation had been unchanged since prior to the Spin Transaction. - (3) Mr. Fanandakis was elected to the Board of Directors on October 20, 2016 and therefore he received compensation that was pro-rated to reflect his partial year of service on the Board for the 2016-2017 director term.
-He was paid cash of \$66,667 and was granted RSUs on October 20, 2016 with a grant date fair value of \$66,680 on the grant date.
-The closing price of ITT stock on that date was \$34.16.
+Non-management director compensation had been unchanged since prior to the Spin Transaction.

+(3) Mr. Longhi was elected to the Board of Directors on October 11, 2017 and therefore he received compensation that was pro-rated to reflect his partial year of service on the Board for the 2017-2018 director term.
+He was paid cash of \$66,667 and was granted 1,460 RSUs on October 11, 2017 with a grant date fair value of \$66,707.
+The closing price of ITT stock on that date was \$45.69.